opencog/atomese-simd/Design-A.md

   an output, and must be one or the other.)
 This is problematic if inputs or outputs are to be multiplexed, or given non-directional (monosexual) conntions.
-* No explicit connection/glueing semantics.
+* No explicit connection/gluing semantics.
+There is implicit glueing via conventional proof theory.

 `RuleLink`s specify term rewrites.
 Ideal for forward-chained rewriting.
 With great difficulty, can be backwards-chained.
 That this was a difficulty